talkvegantome/talkvegan-hugo/content/english/facts/soy-is-bad-for-you.md

 ## 3. It's unlikely you'll ingest enough to have adverse effects, but vary your protein intake anyway!

-Having a varied diet is rarely bad advice.
+Having a varied plant-based diet is rarely bad advice.
 And while it seems like you are unlikely to eat enough to adversely affect your health, it's also pretty much impossible to measure how much phytoestrogen you're ingesting on a daily basis without specialised equipment.
 And even if you could, there are no official recommended daily allowances to stay below.

 > Overall, the low content of bioactive compounds in second generation soy foods [(e.g. soy based mock meats)] and moderate amounts in traditional soy preparations offer modest health benefits with very limited risk for potential adverse health effects.
 > - [Soy, Soy Foods and Their Role in Vegetarian Diets - Nutrients - 2018 - p21](https://web.archive.org/web/20191002195620/https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5793271/pdf/nutrients-10-00043.pdf/)

-An interesting datapoint was the stipulation in the same metanalysis that:
+An interesting point in the same meta-analysis was:

 > [T]o have the beneficial effects of soy isoflavones, intake should be at least of 60-100 mg per day, at present not easily reached in Western countries.
 > - [Soy, Soy Foods and Their Role in Vegetarian Diets - Nutrients - 2018 - p21](https://web.archive.org/web/20191002195620/https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5793271/pdf/nutrients-10-00043.pdf/)